accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

 1. Activate the **screen reader**.
-1. Locate graphic element conveying informations on the screen ([see glossary note on special rendering features](glossaire.md#graphic-element)), for example an image or icon.
+1. Identify graphic element conveying informations on the screen ([see glossary note on the particularities of rendering](glossaire.md#graphic-element)), for example an image or icon.
 1. Check
 	- that they can be reached with the screen reader;
 	- or that the information they convey is rendered from another element on the screen.